 As a member of the Class of 1981, I was among the last few to have had the privilege of being a student of Gene’s – he retired in 1982.
 And when I say the last few, I mean the very few.
 In the late 1970s Gene had unfairly garnered a reputation as the “Charles Kingsfield” of the University of Oregon School of Law, which I am sure accounted for the paucity of students in his classes.
 Fortunately, my friend Dave Foraker had taken Gene’s Trusts and Estates I class and recommended it highly.

 Upon arrival in Gene’s T&E I class I quickly realized that –while Gene certainly could have matched wits with the legendary contracts professor of The Paper Chase – he was hardly severe, though his quest for excellence in teaching and learning was relentless.
 What was perceived by some as gruffness or stiffness was simply being old-school; Gene was a gentleman, a bona fide throwback in the more laid-back law school milieu of that time.
 Those of us who experienced Gene first-hand were not about to dispel other’s misimpressions, since it resulted in classes sizes that were akin to master’s classes with the Dean emeritus.
-There may have been 11 students – certainly no more than 17 – in Gene’s Spring 1981 Conflicts of Interest class.
+There may have been 11 students – certainly no more than 17 – in Gene’s Spring 1981 Conflicts of Laws class.

 Gene’s T&E I class was among the most challenging I ever took.
 Preparation time was easily double any other class I had that semester.
 But with Gene at the lectern I still got far more out of it than I put into it.
 Gene would stop his lecture at any time for a question, and I had lots of questions.
 His patience, knowledge, willingness, and ability to clearly to answer every question I could posit were unsurpassed.
 So, heeding my father’s counsel that “when you find a professor you like, take everything he teaches, even if it’s not a subject you normally would have taken,” I reenlisted for T&E II: Future Interests.